Man fined over racial abuse of doorstaff at Hartlepool nightclub

-A man has admitted racially abusing a member of staff at a Hartlepool nightclub.
+A man has admitted racially abusing a member of staff at a Hartlepoool nightclub.

 Andrew Hudson pleaded guilty to a racially aggravated public order offence when he appeared at Teesside Magistrates Court on Friday.